-The Corporation incurred a loss in 1984, after operating profitably in 1983 and incurring a loss in 1982.
-The primary reason for the losses in 1984 and 1982 was the excess in the cost of the Corporation's outstanding debt over the yield on its mortgage portfolio (or "negative spread").
-During 1983, the Corporation's negative spread was substantially less than in 1984 and 1982, and its impact was more than offset by income from other sources.
-See "Selected Financial Data," "Management's Discussion and Analysis of Financial Results," and "Mortgage Portfolio Spread."
+The Corporation incurred a loss in 1984 and in the first quarter of 1985, after operating profitably in 1983 and incurring a loss in 1982.
+The primary reason for the losses in those periods was the excess in the cost of the Corporation's outstanding debt over the yield on its mortgage portfolio (or "negative spread").
+During 1983, the Corporation's negative spread was substantially less than in the first quarter of 1985 and in the years 1984 and 1982, and its impact was more than offset by income from other sources.
+See "Selected Financial Data," "Management's Discussion and Analysis of Financial Results,"

+and "Mortgage Portfolio Spread."